Junior Jennings & the Humble and the Meek - Sell the Pussy (MP3)Lord Antics and the Lyons Band - Fork She Garden (MP3)

 About - about what?
 Anything that is fun...

-Michael Paulus has made an interesting character study of 22 present and past cartoon caracters to show what they're really made of.Moffedille (upper left corner) is a fantasy animal from the show.
+He was sprayed a special color to help him look a frightMoffedille (upper left corner) is a fantasy animal from the show.
 The moffedille vaguely resembles a porcupine, eats keys, and communicates through howling sounds and cartoon-style balloons.

 In episode 3, Pompel and Pilt meet up with the moffedille again.
 This time, it utters a big SOS inside a talking bubble.
 By uttering different semi-mysterious talking bubbles, along with rudimentary body language, the moffedille manages to communicate that it has a key inside of it, that it wants Pompel and Pilt to remove.
 Pompel, intending to do surgery on the moffedille, comes up with a saw.
 Pilt, however, does not approve of this, and suggests an alternative approach, where they feed the moffedille a length of rope, and make it dance.
 After the dance, they pull the rope out of the moffedille.
 It turns out that a large number of keys are now threaded onto the rope.
 One of them resembles the key that was swallowed by the moffedille in episode 2.
 Pilt takes this key, and the moffedille swallows all the others again.
 The moffedille then leads the way to a locked door.
 Pilt uses the key to unlock the door.
 The door opens, and a migrant (another type of fantasy creature) comes out.
 The moffedille eats the key again, and leaves. (from wikipedia) See episode 3 (.mov/35mb)